NegatioN/BattleRiteStats/_characters/pestilus.md

       name: Spiderling Venom
       type: offense
     winrate: '12.5'
-  - damage: '2.5'
+  - damage: '4.0'
-    disable: '0.4'
+    disable: '0.8'
-    energy: '1.7'
+    energy: '2.2'
-    num: 8
+    num: 7
-    protection: '3.2'
+    protection: '4.3'
     skills:
     - color: green
-      description: Hitting an ally with Bloodsucker causes you to deal no damage to self.
+      description: Hitting an enemy inflicts Moth and spreads it to nearby enemies.
+        Hitting a Queen also spreads Moth to nearby enemies.
       icon: 991db4d450443e9498711ab935bedf13
-      name: Blood Leecher
+      name: Colony
       type: survival
+    - color: pink
+      description: Arachnophobia bounces forward, causing another impact.
+The radius of the second impact is 15 larger.
+      icon: afd7ecd77cdb3064690b9f0277a774dd
+      name: Egg Carrier
+      type: control
     - color: grey
       description: Recasting the Queen commands it to fly towards target location.
         Reduces cooldown of Queen by 1.
       icon: 7a1d6423f91ba824d8855aa3e9a42247
       name: Hive Mind
       type: mixed
-    - color: red
-      description: Hitting an enemy or ally affected by Moth with Bloodsucker deals 6 bonus damage to enemies and heals 6 bonus health to allies.
-      icon: 991db4d450443e9498711ab935bedf13
-      name: Insectivore
-      type: offense
     - color: yellow
       description: Your movement speed increases by 7 for each enemy or ally affected by Moth.
 Stacks up to 3 times.